Paying bills overseas

 Credit card payments vs IMT

-While credit cards are easy and accepted by a large majority of overseas suppliers, international credit card payments generally attract a foreign exchange fee which is usually around 3.5% of the transaction amount.
+While credit cards are easy and accepted by a large majority of overseas suppliers, international credit card payments generally attract a foreign exchange fee which can go up to 3.65% of the transaction amount.
 The exchange rate charged for the transaction will also be at the discretion of your bank at the time and day of the transfer.

 If you are after a credit card to use for international bill payments, please visit our travel credit card section as we list cards that are most likely to have lower foreign exchange fees or check out our Experts Choice Travel Card Winners.